radicle-dev/registry.radicle.xyz/docs/faq.md

 ### What is the "radicle registry"?

 The radicle registry is a decentralized identity and governance service for free and open source software communities.
-It provides a trustless layer for reading, writing and coordinating around project metadata.
+It provides a trustless layer for reading, writing and coordinating around software project metadata.

 ### What problem does the registry solve?